AmitKumarDas/curated-tech/go/req-in-the-wild.md

 ### Requirements in the wild

-> This is a curated list of technical requirements.
-You may not find them directly in stack overflow.
-These are a bit better than code snips.
+This is a curated list of technical requirements.
+You may be able to find these in stack overflow or Google it.
+However, an active curated content helps me always.

 ```
 # Handling metadata or kv pairs or unknown in CLI.